Super heavyweight: Mixed martial arts

-The super heavyweight division in MMA generally refers to competitors weighing more than 265lb (120 kg), as up to 265 a competitor is considered to be part of the heavyweight division.
+The super heavyweight division in MMA generally refers to competitors weighing more than 265 lb (120 kg), as up to 265 a competitor is considered to be part of the heavyweight division.
 In modern MMA, no current major organisation has introduced an actual super heavyweight division.
-The WEC was the only major promotion to possess a Super Heavyweight championship(2005-2006).
-The WEC Super Heavyweight division was abolished December 2006 when Zuffa purchased the organization.
+The WEC was the only major promotion to possess a Super Heavyweight championship (2005–2006).
+The WEC Super Heavyweight division was abolished in December 2006 when Zuffa purchased the organization.

 Professional wrestling

 Although not generally used as a formal weight division in professional wrestling, the term "super heavyweight" is frequently used informally to refer to outsized wrestlers, typically with large obese physiques.

+Robot combat

+Superheavyweight is a class in robot combat as well, with "superheavyweight" robots able to weigh up to 340 pounds.